This tutorial will show you how to upgrade a theme to its newest version inside your dashboard.

 5. Use Child Themes For Heavily Customized Themes

-If you have made extensive customizations to your existing WordPress theme files, upgrading your theme may result in your custom modifications being overwritten.
+If you have made extensive changes to your existing theme files, upgrading your theme could result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

-If you plan to customize your theme files, then we recommend becoming familiar with using child themes, especially if you use a theme that gets regularly updated.
-You can learn more about child themes by searching online, or just visit the WordPress Codex child theme page here:
+If you plan to customize your theme files, then we recommend becoming familiar with using child themes, especially if you plan to use a theme that gets regularly updated.
+You can learn more about child themes by searching online, or just visit the official WordPress child theme page here:

-As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
-The bit of the upgrade process that takes the most time and effort to complete is the preparation involved prior to upgrading.
+As you will see below, the actual process of updating a WordPress theme is fairly simple.
+The step in the updating process that takes the most time and effort to complete is the preparation involved prior to upgrading.

-Some people don’t upgrade their WordPress themes regularly, while many upgrade without going through all of the steps listed in the section above.
-As mentioned earlier, the above are recommended “best practice” methods for ensuring problem-free upgrades.
-Ultimately, as a website owner, it is solely your responsibility to protect your digital assets.
+Many people don’t upgrade their themes regularly, while many upgrade without going through all of the steps listed in the section above.
+As mentioned earlier, the above are “best practice” methods to help you avoid problems.
+Ultimately, it is the website owner’s responsibility to protect their online assets.

-Updating a theme in the WP dashboard is quite simple and easy.
-You can update your WordPress themes using the “Themes” area, or the “Updates” area.
+Updating themes in your WP dashboard is quite a simple process.
+You can update your WordPress themes from the “Themes” page, or the “Updates” area.

-To see which themes require updating, go to your Themes page.
+To see which themes need to be updated, go to your Themes page.

-Select Appearance > Themes in your WP admin menu …
+Choose Appearance > Themes from your WordPress admin menu …

-WordPress Themes that need updating display an “Update Available” message over the theme’s thumbnail image …
+Themes that need updating display an “Update Available” message over their thumbnail image …

-Locate the theme that needs to be updated and click on the “Update Available” message.
+Locate the theme that needs to be updated and click on the “Update Available” alert.